qubit-ltd/jakarta-jsr305/DEPLOYMENT-GUIDE.md

 Check username and password configuration in Maven settings.xml.

 ### 2. GPG Signing Failed
 Ensure GPG is properly installed and configured.
-Refer to [RELEASE-GUIDE.md](RELEASE-GUIDE.md).
+Refer to the GPG configuration section in this document.

 ### 3. Version Conflict
 Release versions cannot be republished.
 Update the version number.